 Chaney pushed hard for a state-run exchange.
 In 2011, he announced that the Mississippi Comprehensive Health Insurance Risk Pool Association would operate an exchange.
 The Risk Pool Association developed a plan in which the exchange would be developed in four phases, with work outsourced.

-Exchange planning was carried out by the board of directors of the Risk Pool Association and an advisory board appointed by Chaney.
+Early exchange planning was carried out by the board of directors of the Risk Pool Association and an advisory board appointed by Chaney.
 The Risk Pool Association, the advisory board, and the insurance department continued working throughout 2012, and in November, Chaney notified the U.S. Department of Health and Human Services (HHS) that Mississippi intended to implement a state-run exchange.
 However, Bryant told HHS in December 2012 that Chaney had overstepped his authority.
-In February, HHS rejected Mississippi’s exchange blueprint.

 Mississippi health insurance exchange links